ForestAdmin/agent-nodejs/docs/getting-started/install/create-your-agent.md

 Your agent cannot be started without them, and no default values are provided.

+### `agentUrl` (string, no default)

+This variable contains the url at which your agent is reachable by your users.

+You will need to provide it to us during onboarding, and it will be passed-on to your agent as an environment variable.
+Both values must match.

+To better understand how it is used, check the [prefix variable](#mountprefix-string-default-to-empty-string)

 ### `authSecret` (string, no default)

 This variable contains a random secret token which is used to sign authentication tokens used in request between your users and your agent.

-It is generated during onboarding, but never leaves your browser, and it not saved on our side.
+It is generated during onboarding, but never leaves your browser, and is not saved on our side.

 Never share it to anybody, as that would allow attackers to impersonate your users on your agent!